DaHua89/KunzeSuppa16Code/README.md

 This repository includes the accompanying code to our term paper, the goal of which is the replication of the results obtained by

-Kunze & Suppa (2017) in "Bowling alone or bowling at all?
+L. Kunze, N. Suppa (2017) in "Bowling alone or bowling at all?
 The effect of unemployment on social participation", *[Journal of Economic Behavior & Organization](https://doi.org/10.1016/j.jebo.2016.11.012)*, 133, 213–235.

 ## Structur